carpentries/instructor-training/05-expertise.md

     This is called *expert blind spot*.
     It can be overcome with training,
     but it's part of why world-famous researchers are often poor lecturers.

+    > The local driver will know from long experience that the bridge is under construction, or that
+    > there's always a train at 3:00 - knowledge not available to the out-of-towner, even
+    > on their map.

 3. Densely-connected knowledge graphs also explains *fluid representations*, e.g., expert mathematicians' ability to switch effortlessly between algebraic and geometric views of a problem.

+    > The local driver probably can use either the names of streets *or* landmarks when giving
+    > directions.
+The out-of-towner only has street labels.

 4. Finally, this metaphor also explains why experts are better at diagnosis than competent practitioners: more linkages between facts makes it easier to reason backward from symptoms to causes.
     (And this in turn is why asking programmers to debug during job interviews gives a more accurate impression of their ability than asking them to program.)

+    > When the out-of-towner finally calls their local friend, saying "well, we just passed
+    > Sycamore Street and we can see a restaurant named Nellie's Cafe", the local can
+    > more easily figure out where the out-of-towner is, and how to get to their destination.

 > ## The J Word
 >